phoenixframework/phoenix/guides/up_and_running.md

 Once our dependencies are installed, the task will prompt us to change into our project directory and start our application.

 Phoenix assumes that our PostgreSQL database will have a `postgres` user account with the correct permissions and a password of "postgres".
-If that isn't the case, please see the instructions for the [ecto.create](phoenix_mix_tasks.html#ecto-specific-mix-tasks) mix task.
+If that isn't the case, please see the [`Mix Tasks Guide`](phoenix_mix_tasks.html#ecto-specific-mix-tasks) to learn more about the `mix ecto.create` task.

 Ok, let's give it a try.
 First, we'll `cd` into the `hello/` directory we've just created: